Club: Helsingborgs IF | Opening: 1898 | Capacity: 16,000

 Further improvements to the stadium were made in preparation for the 1958 World Cup, during which it hosted two group matches.

 Few changes were made in the following decades until in 1985 the athletics tracks got removed and three new concrete stands were built.
-Seven years later, in 1992, the stadium opened a new main stand.
+Seven years later, in 1992, the stadium opened a new main stand and in 1997 a new East Stand was built.

 Olympia is located just east of Helsingborg’s city centre, a 10 minute walk crossing through Kärnanparken park.